dluciv/cccp/README.md

 ## Usage

+* `cccp` displays some help and reports backend used.
 * `cccp [switches] c` reads `STDIN` and copies it to the clipboard.
 * `cccp [switches] p` pastes from the clipboard to `STDOUT`.
 * `cccp [switches] ca ... ... ...` (Copy Args) copies `... ... ...` to the clipboard.